skrey/yellow-extensions/language/README.md

 ## How to add a language?

-Download [language file](https://github.com/datenstrom/yellow-plugins/tree/master/language) and copy it into your `system/plugins` folder.
+Download a [language file](https://github.com/datenstrom/yellow-plugins/tree/master/language) and copy it into your `system/plugins` folder.
 To change the language of your website, open file `system/config/config.ini` and change the `Language` setting.
 A different language can be defined in the settings at the top of each page, for example `Language: en`.
 [Learn more](https://developers.datenstrom.se/help/language-configuration).

 ## How to configure a language?